DoctorDatah/Python4DataScience/README.md

 # Python4DataScience
-This Repo contains introductory code for understanding important libraries in python for getting started as a Data Scientist.
+This Repo contains code for important libraries in python that are used in Machine Learning and Data Science projects.

-### Are you Excited!!
-# Lets Begin
+**Content**

+- Pandas

+# In Progress !!